Luke Raley

-Lucas John Raley (born September 19, 1994) is an American professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2021 for the Los Angeles Dodgers.
+Lucas John Raley (born September 19, 1994) is an American professional baseball outfielder and first baseman for the Seattle Mariners of Major League Baseball (MLB).
+He previously played in MLB for the Los Angeles Dodgers and Tampa Bay Rays.

 Amateur career

 Raley graduated from Highland High School in Medina, Ohio.
 He was named to the Ohio All-State Baseball Team as a senior.
 After going undrafted out of high school, he enrolled at Lake Erie College, where he played college baseball.
 In 2014, he briefly played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League.
 As a junior at Lake Erie, he hit .424 with 12 home runs, 39 RBIs, and a .528 on-base percentage in 47 games.
 After his junior year, he was drafted by the Los Angeles Dodgers in the seventh round of the 2016 MLB draft, and he signed for $150,000.

 Professional career

 Los Angeles Dodgers

-After signing, Raley was assigned to the Arizona League Dodgers.
-After batting .625 in five games, was promoted to the Ogden Raptors, and after batting .417 in five games with Ogden, he was promoted to the Great Lakes Loons.
-He finished the season with Great Lakes batting .245 with two home runs and 17 RBIs in 56 games.
-In 2017, Raley played for the Rancho Cucamonga Quakes where he slashed .295/.375/.473 with 14 home runs and 62 RBIs in 123 games and was named a California League All-Star.
-He began 2018 with the Tulsa Drillers, being selected to the Texas League All-Star Game.
+After signing, Raley was assigned to the Arizona League Dodgers for one week, where he hit .625 in five games.
+He was promoted to the Ogden Raptors on June 27.
+After batting .417 in five games in one week with Ogden, he was promoted again to the Great Lakes Loons on July 7.
+He finished 2016 with Great Lakes batting .245 with two home runs and 17 RBIs in 56 games.
+Raley was promoted again to the Rancho Cucamonga Quakes for the 2017 season, slashing .295/.375/.473 with 14 home runs and 62 RBIs in 123 games.
+He was a California League All-Star that season.
+He began 2018 with the Tulsa Drillers and was selected to the Texas League All-Star Game.